Marco Dell'isola is a BMX racer based in Stoke-on-Trent, who has been racing BMX around the globe for more than 25 years.

 Marco has competed in over 20 BMX World Championship events and is a two-time World Champion on the race tracks.
 In addition to this are numerous British and National Championship titles.

-Marco is known worldwide within the BMX community and when he approached Clark & Kent Contractors to implement his private pump track the team knew it was an opportunity not to be missed.
+Marco is known worldwide within the BMX community, and when he approached Clark & Kent Contractors to implement his private pump track, the team knew it was an opportunity not to miss.

-The initial consultation and design brief called for a cost-effective solution for various riding options set within a confined working area that had access issues.
+The initial consultation and design brief required a cost-effective solution for various riding options.
+The site was within a confined working area that had access issues.

 Labour intensive handwork was necessary for much of the track construction.
 Phase one of the build was to get a fully compacted riding pump track with the second stage to include concrete surfacing on the berms and a typical limestone surface to the straights.

 A four-straight design had two optional Pro straights thrown in for good measure.
 The track is two metres wide and includes jumps and obstacles up to two metres in height.